 We have shown the implementation of Assert instances for a few types.
 Note, however, that the code structure of these instances follows a scheme which depends on the structure of the type definitions.
-Thus, it is easy to provide an automatic tool to generate these instances for any user-defined data type.
+Thus, it is easy to provide a tool to mechanically generate these instances for any user-defined data type.

-3.2 Faithful Assertions
+3.2 Enforceable Assertions

-As mentioned above, faithful assertions are evaluated like lazy assertions during standard execution of the application program.
-In addition, they are eagerly evaluated when it is requested by the I/O action checkAssertions.
-This demands for two execution modes of faithful assertions:
+As mentioned above, enforceable assertions are evaluated like lazy assertions during the standard execution of the application program.
+In addition, they are eagerly evaluated when it is requested by the I/O action enforceAssertions.
+This demands for two execution modes of enforceable assertions: